 Not only will you need to learn how to care for your braces or aligners.
 But you will need to learn to care for your teeth, gums and mouth after your treatment concludes so you can maintain the new smile you have achieved.
 You will get a care sheet for each phase of your treatment so you know exactly what to do as well as what not to do to achieve the best possible results.

 One thing that is critical to understand about orthodontic care is that no two mouths are ever alike.
 So even if lots of other people you know have had braces or aligners.
 Your orthodontic care plan will be unique to you.
 This includes the length of time your treatment takes, the specifics of your post-treatment care plan, the types of maintenance retainers you receive and the oral hygiene directions you follow.

 So, for instance, if you are instructed to wear your mouth guards a certain number of hours per day for a certain number of weeks or months following treatment.
 This relates directly to the work done to achieve your specific smile results.
 Only by following your care plan to the letter can you gain full value from the treatment received.

 Contact King Orthodontics Today

 At King Orthodontics, our board-certified orthodontists provide orthodontic care for the whole family.
-We are a third-generation family owned practice and a 2015 Invisalign Preferred Partner practice.
-We also provide all of our patients with the iBracesHelpApp as a part of our comprehensive treatment and care plan.
+Also, we provide all of our patients with the iBracesHelpApp as a part of our comprehensive treatment and care plan.